RTSII/spr-hoa/SETUP_INSTRUCTIONS.md

 The application will be available at http://localhost:5173

+---

+### [2025-08-11] CSS/Tailwind/Styling Not Loading?
+(Resolved)
+If the app loads with only browser default styles and no Tailwind/custom CSS:
+- Check that `index.css` is imported in `main.tsx`
+- Check for syntax errors in CSS/Tailwind files
+- Delete `.vite`, `dist`, `node_modules`, and lock files, then reinstall and restart the dev server
+- Check all config files for typos/misconfigurations
+- Always restart the dev server after major changes

+If styles are missing, check browser dev tools for stylesheet loading and restart the dev server if needed.

 ### 5. Test the Registration Flow
 1. Navigate to the registration page
 2. Use any unit number and account number from the database (e.g., Unit: A1A, Account: 3298)